RetroShare/docs/docs/user-guide/first-steps.md

 Retroshare ID to his Network/Friendlist.
 And you need to add the Retroshare ID from your Friend to your Network/Friendlist

-It's important that on both side DHT is working, first time it will take to get connected with DHT.
+It's important that on both side DHT is working, first time it will take time to get connected with DHT.
 When DHT still not works, you need to try use old certificate Format.